roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 # Reliability

-In this part, we'll guide you through the process of testing and configuring two key code-level design patterns: the retry and the circuit-breaker.
+In this part, we'll guide you through the process of testing and configuring two key code-level design patterns to add redundancy throughout critical flows at different workload layers: the retry and the circuit-breaker.
 The retry pattern involves making repeated attempts to execute a task until it succeeds, while the circuit-breaker pattern prevents a system from executing a task that's likely to fail, to avoid further system degradation.

 ## Retry and Circuit Break Pattern

-We built an app configuration setting, `AIRSONIC_RETRY_DEMO`, that lets you simulate and test a transient failure when making a web request to GitHub.
+In the reference example, we built an app configuration setting, `AIRSONIC_RETRY_DEMO`, that lets you simulate and test a transient failure when making a web request to GitHub.
 When set to 1, this setting simulates a failure for every web request to GitHub, triggering both the retry and circuit-breaker mechanisms.
 A value of 2 generates a 503 error for every other request.
 Other values will not trigger these behaviors.

 The reference implementation uses the `Spring Boot Actuator` to monitor retries.
 After deploying the application, navigate to your site’s `/actuator` endpoint to see a list of Spring Boot Actuator endpoints.
 Navigate to `/actuator/retries` to see retried calls.